threader/PC-Tuning/docs/post-install.md

     - Enable Message Signaled Interrupts on all devices that support it

-        - You will BSOD if you enable MSIs for the **stock** Windows 7 sata driver which you should have updated as mentioned in the [Installing Drivers](#installing-drivers) section
+        - You will BSOD if you enable MSIs for the **stock** Windows 7 SATA driver which you should have updated as mentioned in the [Installing Drivers](#installing-drivers) section

     - Be careful as to what you choose to prioritize.
 As an example, you will likely stutter in a open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority